 What he soon discovered was that she and her family are Mormons.

-The smitten Weddle didn't know much about the church, but attended Sunday meetings with Chanel's family.
+The smitten Weddle didn't know much about the church but attended Sunday meetings with Blaquiere's family.
 Although she never pushed her beliefs on him, he came away with a favorable impression.

 His mother didn't even know the two were dating.
-Someone introduced her to Eric's girlfriend after a football game.
+Someone introduced her to Blaquiere after a football game.
 "We had never had any close friends who were Mormons," Debbie Weddle said.
 "I had questions about everything."

-The two dated through the rest of the school year but went their separate ways when she graduated and accepted a soccer scholarship to Utah State.
+The two dated through the rest of the school year but went their separate ways when she graduated and accepted a soccer scholarship to Utah State University.

 Impressed by Utah recruiter Kyle Whittingham, Weddle became a Ute.
 He moved to Utah focused on getting an education and becoming a great football player.